Skip to main content

 • took reasonable efforts to prevent the waste from being dumped on their land (for example, sturdy fencing)

-• was ill or otherwise incapacitated
+• were ill or otherwise incapacitated when the disposal was made.

-LDTA/6020 The procedure
+LDTA/6020 The procedure for establishing liability to LDT

 Preliminary notice